apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/yarn-service/QuickStart.md

   ...
   ...
   "kerberos_principal" : {
-    "principal_name" : "hdfs-demo@EXAMPLE.COM",
+    "principal_name" : "hdfs-demo/_HOST@EXAMPLE.COM",
-    "keytab" : "hdfs:///etc/security/keytabs/hdfs.headless.keytab"
+    "keytab" : "file:///etc/security/keytabs/hdfs.headless.keytab"
   }
 }
 ```
+Note that `_HOST` is required in the `principal_name` field because Hadoop client validates that the server's (in this case, the AM's) principal has hostname present when communicating to the server.
 * principal_name : the principal name of the user who launches the service
 * keytab : URI of the keytab.
-It supports two modes:
-    * URI starts with `hdfs://`: The URI where the keytab is stored on hdfs.
-The keytab will be localized to each node by YARN.
+Currently supports only files present on the bare host.
-    * URI starts with `file://`: The URI where the keytab is stored on local host.
+    * URI starts with `file://` - A path on the local host where the keytab is stored.
 It is assumed that admin pre-installs the keytabs on the local host before AM launches.

 # Run with Docker
 The above example is only for a non-docker container based service.
 YARN Service Framework also provides first-class support for managing docker based services.
 Most of the steps for managing docker based services are the same except that in docker the `Artifact` type for a component is `DOCKER` and the Artifact `id` is the name of the docker image.